Oct. 25, 26 & 27

 Venice Theatre auditions are open to the community.

-- If you are not available to attend an audition in person, WE ACCEPT SELF-TAPED VIDEO AUDITIONS.
-Submissions for the Spring Musicals must be received no later than Oct.
-6. You may send a general audition submission at any time via a Youtube link or a link from your cloud to auditions@venicetheatre.net.
+- If you are not available to attend an audition in person, WE ACCEPT SELF-TAPED VIDEO AUDITIONS for most shows.
+Submissions for specific shows must be received no later than the scheduled audition dates.
+You may send a general audition submission at any time via a Youtube link or a link from your cloud to auditions@venicetheatre.net.

 - Please familiarize yourself with the show(s) you are interested in before auditioning.
 To request perusal scripts, email auditions@venicetheatre.net